 - This success of the festival has facilitated this.

-Alastair McDonald (centre) with support act Davy Nicol from Gourock and festival organiser Neil Lochiel from Riverside Inverclyde.
+Above - Alastair McDonald (centre) with support act Davy Nicol from Gourock and festival organiser Neil Lochiel from Riverside Inverclyde.

-Festival headliner Karen Matheson
+Above - Festival headliner Karen Matheson

-The festival’s Top of the Pops No.1 act Dunblane, appearing at the festival as The Ted Christopher Band
+Above - The festival's Top of the Pops No.1 act Dunblane, appearing at the festival as The Ted Christopher Band